We open around May 1, if the snow is gone, and close around October 15:

 Si!
 Por su puesto.

-We have abandoned tradional television and have commercial-free ROKU.
+We have abandoned tradional television and have moved up to ROKU.
 Watch what you want on TED, Netfliks or YouTube.

 (Yes, we have Ooma, so, as long as you don't chat with your mistress in California for two hours, we even encourage friends to use the phone.
 Cell phones might not work here.)